 - The Twitter Comparison Report

-The Twitter Comparison report is a way to gain insight on how your Twitter strategy stacks up to that of your competitors.
+The Twitter Comparison report is a way to gain insight into how your Twitter strategy stacks up against your competitors.
 Through this report, you receive a breakdown of your engagement, influence, follower growth, and mentions—and then compare that to one of your competitors to see where your strategy can be improved.

 - The Twitter Listening Report

 One of the newest features, the Twitter Listening report, lets you track current and historical keyword usage data across Twitter.
-It calculates aggregate Tweet counts for any keyword or phrase on Twitter across any time period.
+In addition, it calculates aggregate Tweet counts for any keyword or phrase on Twitter across any time period.

 With the Twitter Listening report, you can better understand the effectiveness of your Twitter campaigns and uncover trends in the usage of brand keywords and hashtags.